Topics Map > Hybrid Instruction

 Stage 4: Evaluate

-Using an iterative design process, you will continue to develop and improve your course.
-Even before you start to develop your course, you should be thinking about how you will evaluate the success of your course design.
+You will continue developing and improving your course using an iterative design process.
+Even before you start to develop your course, you should consider how you will evaluate the success of your course design.

 What is hybrid instruction?